pydelhi/talks/guidelines.md

 ---

-PS: Don't be too bother by all of the above points and just be your true, authentic self and have fun :)
+PS: Don't be too bothered by all of the above points and just be your true, authentic self and have fun :)